yevhenorlov/ding/README.md

 ## How it works

-- By default: Uses the sound file located at `~/code/ding/audio/ding.mp3`
+- By default: Checks for sound file path in `.env` file
 - With `-f` flag: Uses the custom sound file specified in the command line
 - With `-b` flag: Uses the terminal bell character `\a` instead
 - Sound player is automatically selected based on your OS: